-At the Worldwide Developers Conference (WWDC 21) which took place on June 7, Apple unveiled a new range of tools and technologies that will help the developers create better apps.
+At the Worldwide Developers Conference (WWDC 21) on June 7, Apple unveiled a new range of tools and technologies to help developers create better apps.
 Some of the new tools include Xcode Cloud, new updates on the Swift programming language, new APIs, and much more.

-On the App Store, the company has introduced new in-app events and Custom Product Pages.
+The company has introduced new in-app events and Custom Product Pages on the App Store.
 In addition to this, the developer code of conduct has also been expanded.

 Swift or Apple programming language now comes with built-in concurrency support.
 “This means developers can more easily write code that does work in parallel, which is key to building apps that are responsive to user input while doing more work in the background,” Apple explained.